Generalized Uncertainty Principle for Entangled States of Two Identical Particles

 In 1999, Yoon-Ho Kim and Yanhua Shih conducted an experiment whose results apparently suggested a violation of the HUP \cite{Kim:1999}.
-However, G. Rigolin pointed out that in fact there is no violation of the HUP, because the HUP is derived for particles non-correlated (non-entangled).
-In the Kim and Shih's experiment, the photons of the pair are correlated (entangled) when one of the physical slits is replaced by a virtual slit\footnote{The interaction of the photon with a physical slit destroys the correlation between the photons of the pair.}: the canonical HUP is no longer applicable since the quantum entanglement modifies the canonical HUP \cite{Rigolin:2002,Rigolin:2016}.
+However, G. Rigolin pointed out that there is, in fact, no violation of the HUP, because the HUP is derived for particles that are non-correlated (non-entangled).
+In the Kim and Shih's experiment, the photons of the pair are correlated (entangled) when one of the physical slits is replaced by a virtual slit\footnote{The interaction of the photon with a physical slit destroys the correlation between the photons of the pair.}.
+This indicates that the canonical HUP is no longer directly applicable due to the modification caused by quantum entanglement.\cite{Rigolin:2002,Rigolin:2016}

-An immediate question arising from the previous considerations is how the quantum entanglement modifies a generalized uncertainty principle (GUP), in others words, which is the effect of the quantum entanglement in the minimal-length scale.
-The answer for that question is important in order to know the role of the quantum entanglement at the minimal-length scale (maybe appearing in the Planck scale) or in the early Universe.
+An immediate question arising from the previous considerations is how the quantum entanglement modifies a generalized uncertainty principle (GUP), in others words, what is the effect caused by quantum entanglement at the minimal-length scale.
+The answer for that question is important in order to know the role of the quantum entanglement at the minimal-length scale (maybe appearing at the Planck scale) or in the early Universe.
 Unfortunately, this issue has been little considered in the literature.
-In \cite{Blado:2018}, G. Blado, F. Herrera and J. Erwin have studied the inseparability conditions with the most usual GUP correction, whereas D. Park has used a coupled harmonic oscillator in order to find the effects of the quantum entanglement with a linear GUP in \cite{Park:2022}.
+G. Blado, F. Herrera and J. Erwin \cite{Blado:2018} have studied the inseparability conditions with the most usual GUP correction, whereas D. Park\cite{Park:2022} has used a coupled harmonic oscillator in order to find the effects of the quantum entanglement with a linear GUP.

 The purpose of this work is to answer that question considering the main proposals of generalization for the HUP which take into account the existence of a minimal length in nature.
 With this goal in mind, we will analyze the modifications in the HUP arising from the quantum entanglement of two identical particles determining the minimal uncertainty associated to them.